 How to Book the DoubleTree Utica

 As a Hilton property, Hilton Honors members can experience all the things that go bump in the night at this ominous inn.
-Award nights cost between 31,000 and 50,000 Hilton Honors points per night for a standard queen bedroom.
+Award nights at this haunted hotel cost between 42,000 and 50,000 Hilton Honors points per night for a standard queen bedroom.
 Hilton Honors members can also book five consecutive nights and get the fifth night free when you use your points to stay.

 How to Earn Hilton Points

 Hilton branded credit cards galore are available from American Express.
-One of our favorite options is the American Express Hilton Honors American Express Surpass® Card, which is currently offering an eerily excellent 130,000 Hilton Honors points after you use your new Card to make $2,000 in eligible purchases within the first 3 months of Card Membership.
+One of our favorite options is the American Express Hilton Honors American Express Surpass® Card, which is currently offering 130,000 Hilton Honors points after you spend $2,000 in purchases on the Hilton Honors American Express Surpass® Card in the first 3 months of Card Membership.

 That’s enough for plenty of nights to experience some paranormal activity at the Utica haunted hotel.
 Cardholders also receive complimentary Gold elite status, which includes my favorite perk: free breakfast.
 Boo-berry muffins, anyone?